-In 2006, CHS entered into a floating-to-fixed rate swap on the series 2005B-D (uninsured) with Bank of America ('A') for an initial notional amount of \$93.9 million.
-In 2007, CHS entered into several floating-to-fixed rate swaps on the series 2007B-H bonds (insured) and series 2007L bonds (uninsured) with Wells Fargo Bank ('AA-'), Citigroup ('A'), and Bank of America for a total initial notional amount of \$709.1 million.
+In 2006, CHS entered into a floating to fixed rate swap on the series 2005B-D (uninsured) with Bank of America (A-) for an initial notional amount of \$93.9 million.
+In 2007, CHS entered into several floating to fixed-rate swaps on the www.standardandpoors.com series 2007B-H bonds (insured) and series 2007L bonds (uninsured) with Wells Fargo Bank, Citigroup, and Bank of America for a total initial notional amount of \$709.1 million.
 The swap on the series 2007L bonds was terminated in 2009.
-Current total notional amount stands at \$732.8 million as of Dec.
-31, 2011.
-Despite a significant mark to market of negative \$279.5 million as of Dec.
-31, 2011, CHS has not had to post any collateral related to its swap portfolio, as the collateral posting requirement for insured swaps is based on a simultaneous downgrade of both the insurers (Assured Guaranty Municipal Corp. or Ambac) to 'BBB+' and CHS to 'A'.
+The current total notional amount was \$727.9 million as of Dec.
+31, 2012.
+Despite a significant mark to market of negative \$267.9 million as of Dec.
+31, 2012, CHS has not had to post any collateral related to its swap portfolio because the collateral posting requirement for insured swaps is based on a simultaneous downgrade of both the insurers (Assured Guaranty Municipal Corp. or Ambac) to 'BBB+' and CHS to 'A'.

-Charlotte Mecklenburg Hospital Authority d/b/a Carolinas HealthCare System Financial Statistics (cont.)
+Charlotte Mecklenburg Hospital Authority (doing business as Carolinas HealthCare System) Selected Financial Statistics